Protecting Yourself from Identity Theft

 - Criminals can purchase the information through the dark web

-- Sometimes parents may use the child’s identity to commit fraud
+- While inconceivable, sometimes parents use their child’s identity to commit fraud

 What should you do if you are a victim of identity theft?